zenitani/OpenMHD/1D_relativisticJet/README.md

 -------

 1. Edit Makefile.
-2. Edit main.f90 and model.f90 for paraters.
+2. Edit parameters in the main.f90 and model.f90 files.
 3. If not found, create an output directory "data/".
 4. Make and run the program.